Search Results for

 image-20230602131550389

-If the rule was already used in a Data collection configs, the warning message dialog will be displayed to inform the disallowed deletion
+If the rule is already used in a Data collection configs, a warning message dialog is displayed to indicate that deletion is not allowed.

 Import the transform rules

-To import the transform rules, first, click on the Import button to open the Import Rule dialog
+To import the transform rules, first click the Import button to open the Import Rule dialog.

 image-20230602130840834